Effective backdoor attack on graph neural networks in link prediction tasks

 The experimental results show that our attack can achieve more than 89 \% attack success rates with poisoning rates of about 1 \% in the black-box scenario, while the classification accuracy of the backdoored model on clean samples drops less than 1 \% in comparison with that of the clean models. \end{enumerate}

 The rest of the paper is organized as follows.
-In Section \ref{section:2}, we introduce the background knowledge of GNNs, link prediction and backdoor attacks; in Section \ref{section:3}, we introduce the adversarial attacks that GNNs are exposed to.
-Then we describe in detail the principle of backdoor attacks and the current state of study of backdoor attacks; in Section \ref{section:4}, we describe in detail our proposed method; in Section \ref{section:5}, we experimentally evaluate the performance of the proposed backdoor attack to demonstrate the effectiveness and feasibility of this backdoor attack; finally, Section \ref{section:6} concludes the paper.
+Firstly, we introduce the background knowledge of GNNs, link prediction and backdoor attacks in Section \ref{section:2}; Then, we introduce the adversarial attacks against GNNs and further introduce present the state of art of backdoor attacks against GNNs in Section \ref{section:3}; Next, we describe in detail our proposed backdoor attack in Section \ref{section:4} and evaluate its performance in Section \ref{section:5};Finally, we conclude the paper in Section \ref{section:6}.